Cube moves for $s$-embeddings and $\alpha$-realizations: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:space}, we define our main object of interest, $\alpha$-quads, and we prove a few of their basic geometric properties.
-We introduce in Section~\ref{sec:cubemove} $\alpha$-embeddings and $\alpha$-realizations, before defining their cube move.
-We then prove that, for $\alpha>1$, such a move is always possible.
+We define in Section~\ref{sec:def} our main object of interest, $\alpha$-quads; we introduce $\alpha$-embeddings and $\alpha$-realizations, before defining their cube move.
 Section~\ref{sec:Ising} is devoted to the specific case $\alpha=1$, where we recall the connection with the Ising model and prove the existence and uniqueness of the cube move for properly embedded graphs.
 We also prove Theorem~\ref{thm:newformula}.
-Finally, we propose in Section~\ref{sec:fquadrilaterals} a general framework to study a broader class of quadrilaterals.
+In Section~\ref{sec:>1}, we show that for $\alpha>1$, such a move is always possible under weaker conditions, which leads to the proof of Theorem~\ref{theo:>1intro}.
+Finally in Section~\ref{sec:space} we investigate some more basic geometric properties of $\alpha$-quads and we propose a general framework to study a broader class of quadrilaterals.
 Appendix~\ref{sec:elliptic} contains a brief introduction to Jacobi elliptic functions, which are one of our main tools in the proofs of Section~\ref{sec:Ising}.